benmangold/leap-motion-midi-controller/README.md

 # LEAP Midi Controller

-Turning the LEAP Motion into a MIDI controller
+Turning the LEAP Motion into a MIDI controller using Puredata

 ## Functionality